 - Always plan for slack on your project schedule

-That said, Devin did walk through a number of ways to do the best you can to estimate how long a task may take on your project.
+That said, Devin walked through a number of ways to do the best you can to estimate how long a task may take on your project.
 Even if you can’t be certain as to its duration, it’s your job to calculate all the variables to the best of your ability and have a window in which you’re pretty sure that work will be completed.
-Use a task management software to make it easy to check in on your team and make sure they are coming close to their estimates.
+Use task management software to make it easy to check in on your team and make sure they are coming close to their estimates.

 Thanks for watching!

 Being able to identify task dependencies in your project plan helps to avoid costly delays.
 ProjectManager has interactive Gantt charts that link task dependencies so you always know when tasks must be finished or started.
 You can even note which of the four types of dependencies it is.
 Gantt charts can be edited easily by dragging and dropping the dates to their new location and then shared with the team to keep everyone in the loop.

 There are many different types of tasks such as recurring tasks that can be set up in our tool.
 You can even create recurring tasks directly within projects to save wasted time.
 But teams aren’t going to use Gantt charts to execute their tasks, which is why we have multiple project views.
 They can use our robust list view or the visual workflow of the kanban board to manage their backlog and collaboratively plan sprints.

 Linking task dependencies will help avoid delays, but if you want to keep your project on schedule you must have tools to monitor your progress and performance.
 That way, if things become derailed, you can reallocate resources to get back on track.
 Our project dashboards require no setup like with lightweight tools and automatically collect live data that’s displayed in easy-to-read graphs and charts.
 Get a high-level view of your project in real time at any time.